 22. The film lab where Dollarhyde meets Reba (Joan Allen) is the actual film lab where the film negative was developed.

-23. The cast and crew was hushed during the filming of the tiger scene.
+23. The cast and crew were hushed during the filming of the tiger scene.
 “It was extraordinary being around this animal.”

 25. He says one of the hardest things for an actor to do is to externalize an internal epiphany, so he gives Petersen high praise during the scene where Graham puts it together as to how Dollarhyde finds his target families.